Which Diamond Naturals Dry Recipes Get

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Diamond Naturals product.

-With five notable exceptions…
+With 6 notable exceptions…

-Next, flaxseed is one of the best plant sources of healthy omega-3 fatty acids.
+First, we find flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.